lopes/dotfiles/README.md

 # dotfiles
 My personal **minimalist** configuration files.
-The main focus is in security and simplicity, so only known softwares are used hacks are avoided.
+The main focus is in security and simplicity, so only known softwares are used and hacks are avoided.

 This setup puts the `~/.local/bin` directory in the system's path, thus the user is able to put scripts and programs there and call them anywhere.